STEllAR-GROUP/hpx-kokkos/README.md

 - Only the HPX and CUDA execution spaces are asynchronous.
 Parallel algorithms with other execution spaces always block and return a ready future (where appropriate).
 - Not all HPX parallel algorithms can be used with the Kokkos executors.
-Most embarassingly data-parallel algorithms are likely to work.
-Currently tested algorithms are:
-  - `hpx::for_each`
-  - `hpx::for_loop`
-  - `hpx::transform`
-- The Kokkos executors do not support continuations (`then_execute` and `bulk_then_execute`).
-One can instead call the required function from a host continuation.
+  Currently the only available algorithms are `hpx::for_each` and `hpx::reduce`.
 - `Kokkos::View` construction and destruction (when reference count goes to zero) are generally blocking operations and this library does not currently try to solve this problem.
 Workarounds are: create all required views upfront or use unmanaged views and handle allocation and deallocation manually.
-- `bulk_async_execute` uses a `Kokkos::View` internally which leads to blocking the full execution space when the bulk task is finished.
-The HPX or Kokkos parallel algorithms do not have this problem inherently, but care must still be taken with user-defined views to avoid blocking (see previous limitation).
+- `terminate called after throwing an instance of 'std::runtime_error' what():
+  Kokkos allocation "InternalScratchFlags" is being deallocated after Kokkos::finalize was called`: this is mostly harmless, but will nevertheless be fixed.
+It is caused by a set of thread-local Kokkos execution space instances being freed at program termination, after `Kokkos::finalize` has been called.